 Delivered at CU London (North Greenwich), with progression onto a degree at Coventry University London:

 CULGIPM09 (IELTS 5.5)

 Coventry University together with Coventry University London, Coventry University Wrocław, CU Coventry, CU London, CU Scarborough, and Coventry University Online come together to form part of the Coventry University Group (the University) with all degrees awarded by Coventry University.

 The International Pre-Master's study route will be delivered by CU, part of the Coventry University Group, for and on behalf of Coventry University.

 - If you choose to study in Coventry for your International Pre-Master's, then your learning will be based at CU Coventry.
-Subject to meeting requirements you will then transition to the relevant Coventry University subject faculty building for your progression degree.
+Subject to meeting requirements you will then transition to the relevant Coventry University subject building for your progression degree.

 - If you choose to study in London for your International Pre-Master's, then your learning will be based at CU London (North Greenwich).
 Subject to meeting requirements you will then transition to Coventry University London in the City of London for your progression degree.

 The University will charge the tuition fees that are stated in the above table for the first Academic Year of study.
 The University will review tuition fees each year.
 We may increase fees each year but such increases will be no more than 5% above inflation.
 If you defer your course start date or have to extend your studies beyond the normal duration of the course (e.g. to repeat a year or resit examinations) the University reserves the right to charge you fees at a higher rate and/or in accordance with any legislative changes during the additional period of study.

 Facilities are subject to availability.
 Access to some facilities (including some teaching and learning spaces) may vary from those advertised and/or may have reduced availability or restrictions where the University is following public authority guidance, decisions or orders.